Remember waiting to play your turn in Street Fighter II? Or perhaps you remember playing the X-Men coin-op game with your friends?

 Arcades were where gaming came to show off, and it was often a showcase of the latest stuff to come down the road.
 Not only were arcade games a cheap and accessible way to enjoy videogames, but they also tested out new gameplay concepts and introduced the world to iconic series.

 With the decline of the arcades and the rise of the ultra powerful home consoles and PCs, whole generations of gamers will never get to experience the joy that was the arcade.
 Thankfully the home emulation scene has solved this problem with a slew of games that are arcade-perfect ports and totally ready to play on your PC.
+Thanks to systems such as MAME – the Multi Arcade Machine Emulator – which play the original game roms (typically from zip files or the source code) the history of the arcade is being preserved with stunningly simple user interfaces and classic arcade fun!

 Without further ado, here are the 10 top MAME arcade games you can play today: